LiDAR-Motion-Segmentation/MSALT/README.md

 ## Data structure
-- SALT expects your data to be organized as follows.
+- MSALT expects your data to be organized as follows.
 Define the paths in `config/config.yaml`
 ```
 /path/to/dataset/
 ├── velodyne/             # LiDAR Point Clouds (.pcd or .bin)